Read This First

 Prompt 4: Provide your own assessment of the plausibility of these arguments, then assess their potential weaknesses.

-The central claim is this: The arguments presented for the distinctness of language and thought are highly plausible based on the current body of evidence from cognitive neuroscience, psychology, and linguistics.
+In plain terms: The arguments presented for the distinctness of language and thought are highly plausible based on the current body of evidence from cognitive neuroscience, psychology, and linguistics.

 Empirical Support from Neuroimaging